-One interesting part of MRP II has to be capacity requirements planning.
-Let us see what it is.
+One particularly interesting part of MRP II has to be capacity requirements planning.
+Let’s delve in further and discover what it is:

 Capacity Requirements Planning

-For any business to run successfully, not only does it need to worry about the present, but it should have a clear and well-thought plan for the future too.
-The capacity requirements planning is mainly the process which the company uses to determine how much it should produce so that it will be able to meet future demands.
-One has to understand both under and overproduction can be detrimental to the growth of the firm as it can culminate in losses.
+For any business to run successfully, the present should not be its only focus, as it should also have a clear and well-thought-out plan for the future.
+Capacity requirements planning is mainly a process that a company uses to determine how much it should produce so that it will be able to meet future demand.
+Under and overproduction can both be detrimental to growth by generating losses.

-The demand and supply curve is always dynamic and so it is important that companies try and assess the market condition to decide what would be the apt production supply.
-Those businesses which tend to have seasonal sales need to calculate the capacity requirement much more frequently.
+The demand and supply curve is always dynamic, which is why it is important that companies try and assess market conditions to decide on the apt production supply.
+Businesses that tend to have more seasonal sales need to calculate capacity requirements much more frequently.

-Owing to the critical use of capacity requirements planning, MRP II enjoys much better popularity as compared to MRP.
-Now, let us focus on the key differences.
+Owing to the critical feature of capacity requirements planning, MRP II enjoys much better popularity compared to MRP I today.
+Now, let us focus on the key differences:

-Like we have mentioned before, manufacturing requirements planning is nothing but an advanced version of material requirements planning.
-The terms are often used interchangeably these days.
+As we have found, Manufacturing Requirements Planning II is nothing more than an advanced version of Material Requirements Planning, with the terms often used interchangeably these days.

-MRP can be hailed to be manufacturing centric.
-The underlying purpose is simply to schedule the raw materials and components and to control those areas of productions which can help you fulfil the customer orders.
-Therefore, it has a limited capacity to control production based on demand forecasts.
-This is by far the main distinguishing factor when it comes to MRP II.
+MRP can be referred to as “manufacturing-centric.”
+The underlying purpose is simply to schedule the raw materials and components and then control those areas of production that can help you fulfill customer orders.
+Therefore, it has a limited capacity to control production, based on demand forecasts.
+This is by far the main distinguishing factor when it comes to MRP I.